apnadkarni/blt/man/graph.rst

     blt::graph .g -plotbackground black

-A new Tcl command ".g" is also created.
+A new TCL command ".g" is also created.
 This command can be used to query and modify the graph.
 For example, to change the title of the graph to "My Plot", you use the new command and the graph's **configure** operation.